SAP/fundamental-tools/doc/app.md

 # Building an app<!-- omit in toc -->

-Pattern based web applications solve complex problems by simple repeatable patterns, rather than using complex frameworks.
+Pattern based apps solve complex problems by re-usable patterns, rather than using complex frameworks.

 Apps comprise of four levels (JavaScript or JS stands for TypeScript or EcmaScript):